gamingumar/gamingumar/README.md

 I am Umar, with 10 years of experience in developing, deploying, launching and maintaining front-end and back-end applications from scratch.

-- I specialize in JS ecosystem with experience in many different languages, libraries and frameworks.
+- I specialize in JS ecosystem with experience in various different languages, libraries and frameworks.

 - Primarily working in React Native, React JS and Nest JS.

 Following are some of my published apps:

-#### Dyme Jobs and Rewards - Apply to Jobs, refer and get rewards app - http://mydyme.io/
+#### Dyme Jobs and Rewards - Apply to Jobs, refer and get rewards app - https://mydyme.io/

 - Android: https://play.google.com/store/apps/details?id=com.buddyrise
 - iOS: https://apps.apple.com/us/app/dyme-jobs-and-rewards/id1526557944